usama8199/MultiAgent-ChatModel/README.md

 2. Install the dependency using `pip install -r requirements.txt`
 3. Create a .env variable and add all the keys
     1. TAVILY_API_KEY can be found [here](https://docs.tavily.com/docs/gpt-researcher/getting-started)
-    2. AZURE_OPENAI_API_KEY and AZURE_OPENAI_ENDPOINT will be given by organization or you can also use just open api key (you just need to change AzureChatOpenAI and AzureOpenAIEmbeddings to openai one which you can find online in langgraph_crag_Main.py)
+    2. AZURE_OPENAI_API_KEY and AZURE_OPENAI_ENDPOINT will be given by the organization or you can also use just open API key (you just need to change AzureChatOpenAI and AzureOpenAIEmbeddings to openai one which you can find online in langgraph_crag_Main.py)
     3. LANGCHAIN_API_KEY for langsmith can be found [here](https://smith.langchain.com/)
     4. SLACK_BOT_TOKEN can be found in [slack app](https://api.slack.com/tutorials/tracks/getting-a-token)
 4. You also need to have gmail Credentials.json which can be found [here](https://www.youtube.com/watch?v=_pZebYlgGcY)
 5. You can then finally run the `streamlit run streamlit_ui.py`

-Note: If you are not able to get gmail credentials you can still run it it's just you will not be able to call gmail agent
+Note: If you are not able to get gmail credentials you can still run it it's just you will not be able to call the gmail agent

 # Applications
-1. Information extraction from invoice data, send as a report on slack to relevant users or stakeholders, in one go.
+1. Information extraction from invoice data, sent as a report on Slack to relevant users or stakeholders, in one go.
 2. Retrieve relevant information from the confluence or a database without needing to store the information somewhere and get quick answers from the model.
-3. Perform multiple step processes for engineers from planning to utilizing various API to complete the task, reflect and improvise on it.
+3. Perform multiple-step processes for engineers from planning to utilizing various APIs to complete the task, reflect and improvise on it.

 # Reference
 . https://python.langchain.com/docs/langgraph \